themouette/presentation-rest/src/10-http.markdown

 # Content negotiation

-Client use `Accept` header to tell server which format it underestand.
+Client uses `Accept` header to tell server which format it underestands.

 `Accept` is a list of formats the client understands: